runicscribe/worldbuilding-docs/dae-machina/culture/organizations/jinn_cities.md

 ## The Crystal Dunes

-Glassed-over section of Eaos Desert
+Glassed-over section of Eaos Desert, about 1500km west of New Aelmos

 Mainly fire jinn, but a mix of more exotic types, most notably the largest community of sand jinn.

 ## Sea's Bounty
 Underwater, built in and atop a massive coral reef.
+Southeast of New Aelmos and northeast of the Sachean Isles.

 Almost solely water jinn, alongside a moderate population of Sache merfae (and a small handful of Abyssals)

 ## Cinder's Peak
-Peak of a very tall, very active volcano.
+Peak of a very tall, very active volcano about 1600km northwest of New Aelmost.

 Mainly air and fire jinn, with a moderate number of earth jinn and a handfull of more exotic bloodlines.

+## City in the Clouds

+Inverted mountain levitating above the clouds.
+North of New Aelmos, near the northen coast of eastern Eaos.
+Mainly air 'jinn, some others.
+No earth 'jinn.

 ## Mountain's Heart

 Underground volcanic region.
 Rich in crystals.
+Located between New Aelmos, Cinder's Peak, and the City in the Clouds, though closest to the City in the Clouds.

 Mainly fire and earth jinn

 ## Earthblood Rift

 Underwater, but adjacent to subduction zone.
+Far to the east of the City in the Clouds.
 Mix of water, earth, and fire jinn, with a moderate number of other types.
 Also hosts a small number of merfae.

-## City in the Clouds

-Inverted mountain levitating above the clouds
-Mainly air 'jinn, some others.
-No earth 'jinn.

 More recently, taken on the pseudonym of "The False Rift-shard", due to its similarity with the floating islands of the riftscape